 Just listen to this performance from blues player Marcus King — especially the solo at the 2:25 mark.

-- The top brand for beginners.
+- The top brand for newbies.
 For most beginners, Yamaha is a great guitar to learn how to play on.

 - Great quality for the price.
 It’s not hard, though, to find more experienced players who have hung on to their Yamaha, because it plays that well.